-The European Committee of the Regions (CoR) is an EU advisory body composed of locally and regionally elected representatives coming from all 28 Member States.
-Through the CoR they are able to share their opinion on EU legislation that directly impact regions and cities.
+The European Committee of the Regions (CoR) is an EU advisory body composed of locally and regionally elected representatives coming from all 27 Member States.
+Through the CoR they are able to share their opinion on EU legislation that directly impacts regions and cities.

 The CoR gives regions and cities a formal say in EU law-making ensuring that the position and needs of regional and local authorities are respected.

 Each member can also choose to be part of a political group in the CoR.
-Currently there are five political groups reflecting a range of political affiliations: European People's Party (EPP), Party of European Socialists (PES), Group of the Alliance of Liberals and Democrats for Europe (ALDE), European Alliance Group (EA) and European Conservatives and Reformists Group (ECR).
-Members can also choose to not be part of a politically party if they so wish (non-aligned).
+Currently there are six political groups reflecting a range of political affiliations: the European People's Party (EPP), the Party of European Socialists (PES), Renew Europe, the European Alliance Group (EA), the European Conservatives and Reformists Group (ECR) and The Greens.
+Members can also choose not to be part of a political party if they so wish (non-aligned).

 The CoR appoints a president from among its members for a two-and-a-half-year term.